What We Learned Migrating to React Server Components

 export const revalidate = 60; // seconds

 The caching system is powerful but has a lot of knobs.
-We spent more time configuring caching behavior than we did on the actual component migration.
-The docs are decent but there are edge cases โ like what happens when a cached page renders a component that calls a non-cached fetch inside it โ where the behavior wasn't obvious and we had to test empirically.
+More time went into configuring caching behavior than into the actual component migration.
+Edge cases โ like what happens when a cached page renders a component that calls a non-cached fetch โ weren't obvious from the docs and required empirical testing.

 Streaming and Suspense

-One thing that worked better than expected: streaming with Suspense boundaries.
-We wrapped slow data fetches in Suspense and the page shells out immediately with the fast parts, then fills in the slower sections as they resolve.
+One thing that worked better than expected.
+Wrapped slow data fetches in Suspense boundaries and the page shell renders immediately with the fast parts, then fills in slower sections as they resolve.

 import { Suspense } from 'react';